 The Outbrain Click Prediction dataset also deals with predicting what recommended content users will click next.
 It samples two billion page views, nearly 17 million clicks and a mess of user recommendations that were made across hundreds of publisher sites over the course of two weeks in 2016.
 (Outbrain is one of the companies that put boxes of sponsored-content articles at the bottom of sites.)

 “So much of in-practice data science is literally just ad-click predictions,” Eddy said.

-This well-known data set — consisting of the digits 0 through 9, written in a variety of handwriting styles — remains an ideal entry point for image classification newcomers.
+The MNIST Database of Handwritten Digits is a well-known dataset — consisting of the digits 0 through 9, written in a variety of handwriting styles — remaining as an ideal entry point for image classification newcomers.